pawelwiejkut/bw_trfn_pocketknife/README.md

-# BW Transfomation Framework :bar_chart: :octocat:
+# BW Transfomation Framework :bar_chart:

 Framework for modern transformation handle, now you dont have to edit all of them.